Karumegangal Kalaigindrana: Reception

 The film was released on 1 September 2023 across theatres in Tamil Nadu.
 A reviewer from The Hindu noted "the ineffective screenwriting technique spoils this drama — starring Bharathiraja, Yogi Babu, Aditi Balan and Gautham Menon — but that doesn’t take away from the fact that filmmaker Thankar Bachan had an earnest and heart-wrenching story to tell."
 Logesh Balachandran of Times of India wrote "The film could have been an impactful emotional drama, but ends up only being an average watch", while Navein Darshan of Cinema Express noted it was "a testing, emotionally-distant drama".
+Conversely, a reviewer for Hindu Tamil Thisai gave a highly positive review, stating that the film "closely portrays the internal complexities and resulting losses within family relationships in contemporary Tamil society" and praised the director for "handling the story's conclusion like a modern literary text, without inadvertently infusing any commercial elements."
+Echoing this positive sentiment, Daily Thanthi commended the director for brilliantly capturing the emotions of the protagonists, describing the film as "a lifelike cinematic epic" that beautifully visualises crucial questions regarding human needs and the ultimate purpose of life.